-The NSPF Index Score Indicator is based on SPCSA school performance in the Nevada school rating system, the Nevada School Performance Framework (NSPF).
-The number of points a school earns in this indicator is 50% of their NSPF adjusted index score from the corresponding school year's NSPF release, available here.
+Nevada School Performance Framework (NSPF) Index Score Indicator: 50 points indicator is 50% of their NSPF adjusted index score from the corresponding school year's NSPF release, available here.
 For example, an SPCSA school with an NSPF score of 90 earns 90 0.5 = 45 points in this indicator.
 NSPF Indicator scores are calculated and truncated to one decimal place.
-For more information on the NSPF, see Appendix A for the measures included in the NSPF, by school level, as well as the most recent NDE NSPF Manual, generally posted here.
+For more information on the NSPF, see Appendix B for the measures included in the NSPF, by school level, as well as the most recent NDE NSPF Manual, generally posted here.